mspnp/aks-baseline-regulated/docs/deploy/11-validate-cluster-access-and-bootstrapping.md

    k8sazurevolumetypes                      21m
    ```

-1. _From your Azure Bastion connection_, bootstrap Flux Validation.
+1. _From your Azure Bastion connection_, validate bootstrapping.

    Validate that Flux has been bootstrapped.